Optimal investment-consumption problem: post-retirement with minimum guarantee: Simulation Results

-in which $T_m=100$ is considered as the maximum lifespan and $\mu(t)$ is the mortality rate of an individual of age $t$.
+in which $T_m=100$ is considered as the maximum lifespan.

-Table \ref{tab2} reveals some statistics of the final annuity and the market present value of the cash flows for different ranges of consumption and different impact factors of the running costs, $\kappa=0.25, 0.5, 1$.
-Furthermore, it reports the mean of the consumptions before the annuitization and the probability that a member get a final annuity that is higher than the annuity purchasable at the retirement, $C_1$.
+Table \ref{tab2} reveals some statistics of the final annuity and the present value of the cash flows for different admissible ranges of consumption and different weights of the running cost, $\kappa=0.25, 0.5, 0.75,$ and 1.
+Furthermore, it reports the mean of the consumptions before the annuitization and the probability that the final annuity is greater than $C_1$, the annuity that is purchasable at the retirement time.

-As it is expected, when the minimum consumption rate, $C_2$, decreases or the admissible consumption interval becomes wider, we get more valuable final annuity and higher cash flows.
-Furthermore, in this case, the probability of getting a final annuity higher than $C_1$ increases.
+As it is expected, when the minimum admissible consumption rate $C_2$ decreases or equivalently the admissible range of consumption becomes wider, we get more valuable final annuity and higher cash flows.
+Furthermore, in this case the probability of achieving a final annuity greater than $C_1$ increases.

-The interesting point of this table is the big difference between the outcomes of the fixed consumption rate case, $C_2=C_1$, and the three other cases.
-Actually, when we assume a fixed consumption rate, we get much less valuable final annuity and, moreover, the present value of the cash flows is remarkably less than the corresponding outcomes of the variable consumption rate scenarios.
-However, since in this case the cash flow before the annuitization, and of course before the time of death, is constant, the deviation of cash flows is less than the other cases.
+We see in Table \ref{tab2} again the remarkable difference between the outcomes of the fixed consumption rate scenario $C_2=C_1$ and the outcomes that correspond to three other scenarios.
+Actually, when the consumption rate is fixed, considerably less valuable final annuity is achieved.
+Furthermore, the present value of the cash flows is remarkably less than the analogous outcomes of the variable consumption rate scenarios.
+However, since in this case the cash flow before the annuitization is constant, the total cash flows become less deviated.

 For a fixed admissible range of consumption, comparing the outcomes that correspond to different weights of the running cost, we find quite reasonably, finer final annuities (higher mean with lower standard deviation) for smaller weights.
 Actually, when $\kappa$ is smaller, more weight is devoted to the second term of the loss function, a term which is based on the final annuity.